cgkrish/NoolFlow/README.md

  Training time for backpropagation network : 10.833237171173096 Seconds Training time for this network  : 0.17676091194152832 Seconds

- Both are using same dimesion  of layers and same actionvation function.
+ Both are using same dimension of layers and same activation function.

  Prediction report for the BP Model :